timvieira/blog/content/kl-variational.md

 &= \left(\frac{1}{Z_p} \sum_d \bar{p}(d) \log \bar{q}(d)\right) - \log Z_q
 \end{align*}

-Unfortunately the $Z_p$ factor is unavoidable.
-The usual "approximate inference story" is that $Z_p$ is hard to compute, while the approximating distributions normalization constant $Z_q$ is easy.

-Nonetheless, optimizing KL in this direction is still useful.
-Examples include, expectation propagation, variational decoding and maximum likelihood estimation.
-In the case of maximum likelihood estimation, $p$ is the empirical distribution, so technically you don't have to compute its normalizing constant, but you do need to sample from it (which can be just as hard).

 The gradient, when $q$ is in the exponential family, is intuitive:

 \begin{align*}